-Serbia: All plans for the South Stream remain claim Serbian gov24.
-June 2014. / News Serbia Energy
+Serbia: All plans for the South Stream remain claim Serbian gov, News Serbia Energy

 Russian Foreign Minister Sergei Lavrov said in Belgrade that all plans for the South Stream realization remained in effect.
 After talks with Serbian Foreign Minister Ivica Dacic Lavrov said that all plans for this project realization remained in force because it was the only system solution for the gas supply of the South Eastern Europe.